Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 This means you’ll have a more regular income, and if all your income is from these dividend payments, you’ll be under the threshold for basic rate tax in each year.

 Dividends come from the company’s after-tax profit, so it doesn’t pay tax in respect of any dividend payments it makes.
-The shareholders that receive a dividend will normally need to declare it on a Self Assessment tax return, and pay tax accordingly.
+The shareholders that receive a dividend will normally need to declare it on their Self Assessment tax return, and pay tax accordingly.
 We have a guide to help you get started with Self Assessment if this is brand new to you!

-Thresholds 2022/23 | Dividend Tax Rate 2022/23 | |
+Dividend Tax Rate 2024/25 |

-Personal Allowance: no tax paid on income in this band. | £0 – £12,570 | 0% |
+Personal Allowance | £0 – £12,570 | 0% | 0% |

-Basic-rate tax payers | £12,571 – £50,270 | 8.75% on dividends earned above dividend allowance. |
+Basic Rate | £12,571 - £50,270 | 8.75% | 8.75% |

-Higher-rate taxpayers | £50,271 – £150,000 | 33.75% |
+Higher Rate | £50,271 - £125,140 | 33.75% | 33.75% |

-Additional-rate taxpayers | £150,001 upwards | 39.35% |
+Additional Rate | £125,140 upwards | 39.35% | 39.35% |

 Learn more about our range of online accountancy services for businesses, or call 020 3355 4047 for a chat.
 Don’t forget, you can also get an instant online quote.